- The Committee of the School Council consists of the:

 Cunderdin District High School has introduced SMS Communications to build on existing attendance procedures and to ensure that parents are notified as soon as possible if their child is absent from school without explanation.
 Parents/Caregivers will receive a text message from the school requesting an explanation for your child's absence.

 A wide selection of books, both fiction and non-fiction are available and the use of the library is encouraged.
-Children are made familiar with the borrowing system and in the lower primary it is recommended that only one book be borrowed at a time.
-The borrowing period is a fortnight and books must be returned on the due date, even if they wish to renew them for a further loan period.
+Children are made familiar with the borrowing system and in the lower primary it is recommended that only two books be borrowed at a time.
+The borrowing period is a week and books must be returned on the due date, even if they wish to renew them for a further loan period.

 Due to the high cost of books, careless handling and losses can easily lead to a situation whereby the library stock is steadily reduced instead of increasing steadily each year.
 Parents can assist the school by checking on the books brought home and ensuring their prompt return in good order.
 Damaged or lost books will have to be replaced at the parent's expense.